-Ryanair threatens to suspend flights between UK and EU in Brexit
+Ryanair's initial threat to suspend flights between UK and EU over Brexit

-In a speech delivered before the European Parliament yesterday, Michal O’Leary (Ryanair’s boss) declared that flights between the UK and the EU will be withdrawn for months when Brexit finally comes to pass, leading to the prospect summer holidays ruined, a deserted Heathrow airport and all the Ryanair fleet of aircraft being moved to Europe, unless the UK and the EU manage to strike new airline agreements before 2019.
+Michal O’Leary (Ryanair’s boss) responded robustly when initially faced with the level of changes that Brexit would bring to aviation.
+He suggested that flights between the UK and the EU could be withdrawn for months when Brexit finally comes to pass and all the Ryanair fleet of aircraft would be moved to Europe, unless the UK and the EU manage to strike new airline agreements.

-Mr. O’Leary’s implausible solution is to ignore the referendum result; however his suggestion that the issue should be addressed as a matter of priority has considerable merit.
+Initially, Mr. O’Leary’s implausible solution is to ignore the referendum result; however, he quite rightly suggested the issue should be urgently addressed.

-In recent years, Ryanair and other airlines have profited from the EU Open Skies agreement, allowing aircrafts to move freely in Europe.
-Unlike many other trade sectors, the aviation cannot rely on the World Trade Organisation (WTO) rules.
+Ryanair and other airlines profited from the EU Open Skies agreement allowing aircraft to move freely in Europe.
+Unlike many other trade sectors, aviation cannot rely on the World Trade Organisation (WTO) rules.
 It is therefore vital that a new deal is formulated to allow companies such as Ryanair to move across European countries.
-Should Mr. O’Leary’s somewhat apocalyptic scenario take place, the impact on UK out and inbound tourism would be incalculable.
+Mr. O’Leary’s somewhat apocalyptic scenario take place, the impact on UK out and inbound tourism would be incalculable.

 The Ryanair threat to take aircrafts outside of the UK and relocate them into European regional airports would result in growth being boosted beyond capacity, whilst UK airports such as Heathrow could remain empty for months on end.
 It is difficult to see any alternative for Ryanair and the UK and the EU have a great responsibility to resolve all matters as speedily as possible.